Brand Development

 Committee for Children - Seattle, Wa

-Throughout my tenure, at Committee for Children (CFC) I was tasked with developing the standard usage of our new brand standards for both CFC and our product, Second Step (SS).
-I worked directly with the Director of Creative to develop single-sheet quick guides for both brands.
-This served as an “at-a-glance” guide for our marketing, policy & advocacy, and public relations teams.
-In doing so, I determined nomenclature for each logo to avoid confusion in the future.
-Additionally, I established color ratios to emphasize which brand colors we should lead with, and which should be secondary.
+To show our audience who we are without telling them, I focused on developing single-sheet quick guides for both CFC and our product, Second Step (SS), working directly with the Director of Creative.
+These guides served as an “at-a-glance” guide for our marketing, policy & advocacy, and public relations teams.
+I also determined nomenclature for each logo to avoid confusion in the future, as well as established color ratios to emphasize which brand colors we should lead with and which should be secondary.

-For our creative teams, I developed a detailed brand standard for both brands using the online tool Frontify.
-Although Frontify is not my favorite tool for branding, it did allow in-depth instructions on how to use our logos, fonts, colors, print, and digital collaterals.
-The focus was on consistency to strengthen our branding.
-As our company continued to grow, both in revenue and in employees, it became more important for us to maintain uniformity within the brand.
-Additionally, I worked directly with our legal team to ensure all logo marks adhered to our trademark and copyright rules.
+Using the online tool Frontify, I developed a detailed brand standard for both brands for our creative teams.
+This tool allowed me to provide in-depth instructions on how to use our logos, fonts, colors, print, and digital collaterals.
+The focus was on consistency to strengthen our branding, as it became more important for us to maintain uniformity within the brand as our company continued to grow, both in revenue and in employees.
+I also worked directly with our legal team to ensure all logo marks adhered to our trademark and copyright rules.

-After establishing the initial brand standards, I delegated the maintenance to my Art Director.
-Additionally, I had her focus on establishing the templates of our print collateral to further unify our brands.
-Perhaps, more importantly, was establishing a specific look and name for each of our print pieces so we could ensure our current and future designers know which templates in which to turn.
-This was beneficial for our marketing team as well to make it easier for them when the different types of collateral were displayed at a trade show booth.
+Once the initial brand standards were established, I delegated the maintenance to my Art Director, who focused on establishing the templates of our print collateral to further unify our brands.
+We also established a specific look and name for each of our print pieces, making it easier for our marketing team when different types of collateral were displayed at a trade show booth.

-One last note: although consistency within a brand is a must, especially in the early days, it is important to know when it’s ok to break the rules.
-You can break brand rules on special occasions, such as campaigns or when the company is showing support for a cause.
-Many members of my previous teams have been experts in branding, but my goal is to make them masters, with the key difference being this: experts know all of the rules, whereas masters know when it’s ok to break said rules
+To establish a strong brand foundation, consistency is key.
+However, it's also important to know when it's okay to break the rules, especially on special occasions, such as campaigns or when the company is showing support for a cause.
+My goal was to make my team masters in branding, who not only know all of the rules but also know when it's okay to break them.